LBBSoft/FeatureSelect/Readme.md

    2-1 copy FeatureSelect.jar to mcroot/toolbox/javabuilder/jar  where mcroot is root of MATLAB run time

-   2-2 Run cmd as adiministrator

-   2-3 Write a java program and save it FeatureS.java like the below:
+   2-2 Write a java program and save it FeatureS.java like the below:

          import FeatureSelect.*;